-The Provider shall maintain a file for inspection by the OAG, or its designee, Chief Financial Officer, or Auditor General that contains written invoices for all fees, or other compensation for services and expenses, in detail sufficient for a proper pre-audit and post-audit.
+The Provider shall maintain a file for inspection by the OAG or its designee, Chief Financial Officer, or Auditor General that contains written invoices for all fees, or other compensation for services and expenses, in detail sufficient for a proper pre-audit and post-audit.
 This includes the nature of the services performed or expenses incurred, the identity of the person(s) who performed the services or incurred the expenses, the daily time and attendance records and the amount of time expended in performing the services (including the day on which the services were performed), and if expenses were incurred, a detailed itemization of such expenses.
 Documentation, including audit working papers, shall be maintained at the office of the Provider for a period of five years from the termination date of the Agreement, or until the audit has been completed and any findings have been resolved, whichever is later.

 The Provider shall give authorized representatives of the OAG the right to access, receive and examine all records, books, papers, case files, documents, goods and services related to the grant.
 If the Provider fails to provide access to such materials, the OAG may terminate this Agreement.
-Section 119.07, and Section 960.15 F.S., provide that certain records received by the OAG are exempt from public record requests, and any otherwise confidential record or report shall retain that status and will not be subject to public disclosure.
+Section 119.071, and Section 960.15 F. S., provide that certain records received by the OAG are exempt from public record requests, and any otherwise confidential record or report shall retain that status and will not be subject to public disclosure.
 The Provider, by signing this Agreement specifically authorizes the OAG to receive and review any record reasonably related to the purpose of the grant as authorized in the original grant application and or the amendments thereto.
-Failure to provide documentation as requested by the OAG shall result in the suspension of further payments to the Provider until requested documentation has been received, reviewed, and the costs are approved for payment by the OAG.
+Failure to provide documentation as requested by the OAG shall result in the suspension of further reimbursements to the Provider until requested documentation has been received, reviewed, and the costs are approved for reimbursement by the OAG.

-The Provider shall allow public access to all documents, papers, letters, or other materials made or received in conjunction with this Agreement, unless the records are exempt under one of the provisions mentioned in the paragraph above, or are exempt from s.
-24 (a) of Article I of the State Constitution.
-Failure by the Provider to allow the afore mentioned public access may result in unilateral cancellation by the OAG at any time, with no recourse available to the Provider.
+The Provider shall allow public access to all documents, papers, letters, or other materials made or received in conjunction with this Agreement, unless the records are exempt under one of the provisions mentioned in the paragraph above, or are exempt from Section 119.071 F. S. or Section 24 (a) of Article I of the State Constitution and Chapter 119, Florida Statutes.
+Failure by the Provider to allow the aforementioned public access constitutes grounds for unilateral cancellation by the OAG at any time, with no recourse available to the Provider.